-Abstract.
-The aim of this paper is to definitely falsify Wigner’s hypothesis that consciousness is necessary in the quantum measurement process.
-In order to achieve our target, we propose a variation of the Schrödinger’s cat thought experiment called “DAP”, short for “Dead-Alive Physicist”, in which a human being replaces the cat.
-The intuition of a specific strategy has enabled us to plan our experiment in such a way as to disprove, despite common expectations, the consistency of Wigner’s hypothesis and to oblige dualist supporters of this hypothesis either to be trapped in solipsism or to rely on an alternative interpretation of quantum mechanics in which a real world of phenomena is assumed to exist independently of our sensorial apparatus and mind, and where the role of the observer needs to be reconsidered.
-Our analysis hence provides support to a more intuitive concept of the relationship between the observer and the objects of experimental observation; this and a few other implications are discussed, respectively, in the fifth section and in the conclusions.
+Abstract: the aim of this paper is to falsify the hypothesis that the observer’s consciousness is necessary in the quantum mechanics measurement process.
+In order to achieve my target, I propose a variation of the Schrödinger’s cat thought experiment called “DAP”, short for “Dead-Alive Physicist”, in which a human being replaces the cat.
+The intuition of a most original strategy has enabled me to plan the experiment in such a way as to logically disprove the consistency of the above hypothesis, and to oblige its supporters either to be trapped in solipsism or to rely on an alternative interpretation of quantum mechanics in which the role of the conscious observer has to be reviewed.
+My analysis hence provides support to clarify the relationship between the observer and the objects of her/his experimental observation; this and a few other implications are discussed in the fourth section and in the conclusions.

-Keywords: the measurement problem in quantum mechanics, quantum mind-matter interaction, the von Neumann chain, quantum superposition of macroscopically distinguishable states, Schrödinger’s Cat, Wigner’s friend, observer’s consciousness, wave-function collapse.
+Keywords: the measurement problem in quantum mechanics, quantum superposition of macroscopically distinguishable states, Schrödinger’s cat and Wigner’s friend “paradoxes”, observer’s consciousness, wave-function collapse.

 The Copenhagen interpretation of quantum mechanics (QM) does not explain how measurements take place.
 This gives rise to some thought-provoking demonstrations usually called “paradoxes” (for example Schrödinger’s Cat) which render questionable the theory’s claim to completeness, unless one assumes that consciousness plays a fundamental implementation of the quantum measurement process.